Fast read

 Copper is the Achilles heel of the renewable energy industry

 Each year roughly 20 million tonnes of copper is mined.
 Of this number, the solar industry uses around 420,000 tonnes a year or about 2%.
-This clearly shows how little the solar industry impacts the supply of this material.
+This clearly shows how little the solar industry impacts the supply of this raw material.

 Nevertheless, the demand for copper, being the cheapest conductive material, is estimated to increase up to 10-fold.